hindu-comm/weblogs/manasataramgini/2010/01/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 could not rely on the bone-crushing bites of their cousins and evidently had a different hunting strategy that we do not understand at all.

-C\&W go on state that the shallow snouted form was the primitive condition for tyrannosauroids and that the deep snouted version was a derived feature that first emerged in *Bistahieversor*.
+C&W go on state that the shallow snouted form was the primitive condition for tyrannosauroids and that the deep snouted version was a derived feature that first emerged in *Bistahieversor*.
 This claim could be technically right but the reality was more complicated.
 We have the